Blackies

 How's my energy?
 Does this thing invigorate or drain me?
 Has this reaction happened once or many times?
 Is it time to abide or time to bail?
 Can I let it be for awhile if things are unclear?

-In this way, I have found a steadiness in relationship.
-In this way, I am learning to surf.
+In this way, I have found some kind of steadiness in relationship.
+In this way, I am learning to surf the waves of relationships.
+Safety gets redefined all the time.
+My definition of freedom constantly opens up.
 It is a hard won clarity that continues to evolve.
+I'm not yet as clear as the water at Blackies.

 Insecure attachment is incredibly common.
 Studies have shown anywhere from 40-92% of people grow up with some form of insecure attachment: 40% in western countries, well over that internationally and at different levels of wealth.
 Over 80% of people with Borderline Personality Disorder have insecure attachment and, depending on the sample studied, 75-90% of people with BPD are women.
 One article discusses how Borderline is a "chronic shame disorder" and has an inherent bias against women.
 The author Susan Mahler writes, "Many feminist authors have characterized women’s development as one of affective connection.
 Gilligan has described a moral system in which feeling takes precedence at times over rationality, but she has also documented crises in girls’ development at times when they are overly affected by the feelings/opinions of others.
 In other words, women developmentally may be primed to attend to the nuances of relationships, and their self-concepts may be more affected by relational upsets.
 Given this, it seems plausible that people (not only women) who have become attuned to others’ feelings and for whom relationships are critical to self-worth might, under duress, become over-concerned about where they stand in relation to others.
 Their sense of self might founder.
 They might be prone to emotional displays, including anger."

 Due to the great deal of overlap between BPD and insecure attachment, it might be hard to separate one from the other.
 Insecure attachment might be an example of moral injury -- the betrayal of not being cared for when it was reasonable to assume that care would be forthcoming, as well as the betrayal of self-abandonment in an effort to find love and belonging and safety in the absence of that care.
 We changed ourselves in order to be more acceptable to our caregivers.
-Anger and
+Dr. Hart wrote, "When you grow up in an environment where distress is ignored, where fear is met with irritation, where need is treated as weakness, your nervous system does not learn 'I am allowed to leave what hurts me.'
+It learns 'I am allowed to stay as long as I do not cause trouble.'
+You learn to confuse obedience with safety.
+You learn to confuse self erasure with maturity.
+From the outside, these adaptations are often praised as maturity, loyalty, or professionalism.
+From the inside it is captivity written in a language the body understands perfectly, stay small, stay quiet, stay useful."

 I often think this little three-year period of time has been my Tibetan three-year retreat or my bardo.
 The space between lives where I evaluate my previous life and make plans for the next.
 So much has changed inside my head.
 While ideas like karma and dependent origination (the causes and conditions of our lives are constantly unfolding in a specific context causing new conditions to arise), and depersonalization (it has little if anything to do with me) allow me to relax and know I control very little in this life, I also know I am not powerless.
 I can recognize what relationships can and cannot do for me.
 And I can find some sense of certainty, safety, and lots of love within my own self, which allows me to evaluate my relationships more accurately.
 Other people hurt me and other people healed me.
 Both/and.
 I can do a better job -- a different job -- of deciding who I keep close and who I let go.
 I can include myself in the circle of compassion and care.

 I'm reminded of the Einstein "optical delusion" quote, which may be more accurately quoted as this, "A human being is a spatially and temporally limited piece of the whole, what we call the 'Universe.'
 He experiences himself and his feelings as separate from the rest, an optical illusion of his consciousness.
 The quest for liberation from this bondage [or illusion] is the only object of true religion.
 Not nurturing the illusion but only overcoming it gives us the attainable measure of inner peace."
 I am slowly but surely learning to overcome the illusions I learned a child.
 Sangha, Sisterhood, has been key to it all.
+I am real because I am one of them; I've been included and reflected so I feel more myself, more solid.
 Now, I can be a better partner in the mess with and for people as real as me.
-Being steadier myself, flexible and balanced instead of rigid, helps me be a better member of the sangha.
+Being steadier myself, I can then be more flexible and balanced instead of rigid, and that helps me be a better member of the sangha.
+My own autonomy is developed in community, then I am better able to participate in that community, even as it grows and changes.

 When I wrote about the whole atonement with the father ordeal, I mentioned a boon.
 Joseph Campbell, in his wonderful map of the spiritual path, The Hero With a Thousand Faces, described the boon at the end of a journey.
 My boon, which I realize in a new context now, is to realize that I have nothing to lose.
 I have nothing whatever to lose.
 The boon a few weeks ago was that I could sit there and talk to my mom and bear witness to her struggle without any nervousness.
 I was just really able to be there for her and recognize that none of this had anything to do with me.
 None of this had anything to do with me.
 Now, I realize the same thing with my surf sisters.
 Both by entering and exiting, they add to my life.
 I am grateful for them, for what they've taught me, for what I've been able to learn because of them.
-So I'm free.
+In this gratitude for whatever comes, I'm free.
 I'm truly free.
 I have nothing to lose, none of us has anything to lose, and that's the boon.
 Not that it's pain-free, but that pain is tolerable, normal, simply part of it.
 I can be here and just take it all in.
-Live my life.
+Live my life, find my joy, and quit thinking I need to sacrifice myself in order to find belonging.
+On some level, I already belong everywhere I need to.

 Comments